preaction/preaction.me/blog/2017/11/29/cpan-testers-at-meta-hack-v2/index.markdown

 test reports almost instantly.
 Thanks to Rex, it was trivial to move the backend processes from the main machine to this new machine.

-Just before the hackathon, [Sebastien Riedl](https://twitter.com/kraih) (author of [Mojolicious](http://mojolicious.org)) released [a Minion UI application](https://twitter.com/kraih/status/931580527483682818).
+Just before the hackathon, [Sebastian Riedel](https://twitter.com/kraih) (author of [Mojolicious](http://mojolicious.org)) released [a Minion UI application](https://twitter.com/kraih/status/931580527483682818).
 I spent Saturday morning making